jellyfin-archive/jellyfin-docs/general/contributing/issues.md

 Jellyfin features a number of issue labels to assist in triaging and managing issues.
 Users cannot assign these themselves due to GitHub's permissions; they will be added by an administrative team member during triaging.

-### Category Labels
+### Categories

-These first three labels are broad categories for which part of Jellyfin the issue affects:
+These first three labels are broad categories for which part of Jellyfin the issue affects.

 * `UI`: An issue that mainly relates to the UI frontend code.
 * `Backend`: An issue that mainly relates to the server backend code.
 * `build/platform`: An issue that mainly relates to building or packaging the project.

-### Criticality Labels
+### Criticality

-These labels help determine how critical an issue is:
+These labels help determine how critical an issue is.

 * `regression`: An issue in need of immediate attention due to a regression from the last build.
 * `bug`: A bug in the code that affects normal usage.

-### Management Labels
+### Management

-These labels help assist in managing the project and direction:
+These labels help assist in managing the project and direction.

 * `Good first issue`: Something that should be very straightforward to do, and is a great place to get started.
 * `help wanted`: An issue that currently has no clear expert within the project and could use outside assistance.